lvgl/lv_port_pc_visual_studio/README.md

 Instructions for cloning, building and running the application are found below.

-**This project is not for Visual Sutio Code but Visual Studio 2017.**
+**This project is not for Visual Studio Code, it is for Visual Studio 2017.**

 ## How to Clone